Moray Was Brooding castles, ancient stone monuments, picturesque fishing villages and classical architecture.

-As a broad overview, the retreat of the ice marked the end of the Paleolithic.
+As a broad overview, the ice retreat marked the end of the Paleolithic.
 The adoption of farming marked the end of the Mesolithic.
 The Neolithic period lasted until metalworking commenced.

-Evidence also indicates that these events may have begun at different times in different parts of both Scotland and Moray.
-The timelines and specific activities between the Neolithic and the later periods are not clear cut.
+Evidence also indicates that these events may have begun at different times in different parts of Scotland and Moray.
+The timelines and specific activities between the Neolithic and the later periods could be clearer.

-At these early times the lands were covered by the great ‘Atlantic Forest’.
-Extensive pine forests would have covered the hills, which changed to oak and beech woods as the altitude decreased to the lower lands that bordered onto the swampy coastline of the estuaries of the Spey, Findhorn, and the Lossie.
+In these early times, the great ‘Atlantic Forest’ covered the lands.
+Extensive pine forests would have covered the hills, which changed to oak and beech woods as the altitude decreased to the lower lands that bordered the swampy coastline of the estuaries of the Spey, Findhorn, and the Lossie.

-From the commencement of the Bronze Age to about 2000 BC the archaeological record shows a decline in the number of large new stone buildings constructed.
-At this time woodland increased at the expense of the area under cultivation.
-This would indicate a decline in population.
+From the start of the Bronze Age to about 2000 BC, there was a decline in the number of sizeable new stone buildings constructed.
+The archaeological records support this.
+At this time, the area under cultivation declined, and woodland increased, indicating a population decline.